The EGYM station at David Lloyd Meridian Eppendorf

 That’s exactly what the experts at our Berlin, Hamburg and Frankfurt clubs, David Lloyd Meridian Spa & Fitness, have created: a swift full-body workout that you can easily achieve in your lunch break.

-“EGYM offers an effective full-body workout that saves time and is specifically designed to strengthen basic muscles and achieve your best training results,” explains Janina, Activities Manager at David Lloyd Meridian Spa & Fitness, Hamburg Am Michel.
+“The Intuitive Strength Circuit offers an effective full-body workout that saves time and is specifically designed to strengthen basic muscles and achieve your best training results,” explains Janina, Activities Manager at David Lloyd Meridian Spa & Fitness, Hamburg Am Michel.

-Janina has come up with an EGYM routine that works the whole body, moving between different machines to focus on individual areas.
+Janina has come up with an Intuitive Strength Circuit routine that works the whole body, moving between different machines to focus on individual areas.
 “Circuit training is a perfect solution if you’re short on time but still want to do something good for your body,” she says.
 “Switching between different stations changes up the training stimuli.
 This type of programme will suit your individual training goals, whether you want to build up muscle or achieve general fitness, weight loss or body toning.”

 You’ll notice that we haven’t included the number of reps or the weights in the workout.
-That’s because the EGYM equipment automatically adjusts to your test results and adapts the training difficulty for each session.
+That’s because the equipment automatically adjusts to your test results and adapts the training difficulty for each session.

 Just 30-35 minutes a day gives you a full-body workout that helps you achieve your training goals with maximum efficiency.